 We worked together to build the new light rail customer experience in the app, then conducted internal “alpha” testing to ensure it worked as designed.
 We then expanded validation with a beta release to 1% of iOS users and 5% of Android users, before ramping up general availability of the new app in the Apple App Store and Google Play ahead of the public announcement on July 28, 2020.

-Putting digital daily ticket purchase and validation together in the app eliminates the separate, two-step customer experience for light rail.
-It cuts down on confusion and inconvenience associated with finding a mechanical time stamper before boarding.
-It also eliminates customers’ anxiety when those mechanical validators malfunction or run out of ink.
-Contactless fare payment and digital daily tickets give customers greater peace of mind.
+Putting digital daily ticket purchase and validation together in the app eliminated the separate, two-step customer experience for light rail.
+It cut down on confusion and inconvenience associated with finding a mechanical time stamper before boarding.
+It also gave customers great peace of mind by eliminating anxiety associated with the mechanical validators that could malfunction or run out of ink.

 Getting Customers Onboard with Contactless Payment